MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 .. note-default::

-    The goal here is not to denigrate the dev team's works but rather to offer explanations and solutions to what could be better.
+    The goal here is not to denigrate the dev team's works but rather to offer explanations and solutions for improving the software.

 Display Issues
 ==============